10 Animals With Snake Venom Resistance

 Source: iNaturalist – public domain

-This burrowing squirrel is part of the furniture in California, so common that locals walk past it without bothering to think.
-However, one secret fact only uncovered since the 1970s is their resistance to rattlesnake venom, particularly the northern pacific rattlesnake (crotalus oreganus).
-This species has necrotic venom rich in toxic metalloproteinses.
-It’s a mammal eater, yet the Californian ground squirrel can take a fully fledged bite without convulsing and dying.
+This burrowing squirrel is so common in California that locals walk past it without bothering to think.
+At first glance, there’s nothing exceptional about this furry creature, yet one secret fact uncovered since the 1970s is their resistance to rattlesnakes, particularly the northern Pacific rattlesnake (Crotalus oreganus).

-Not only that, but the squirrel will stand its ground, pummelling down furiously on the rattlesnake’s back and throwing pebbles in its face.
-Sometimes the squirrel wins the battle after being bitten; researchers have had to drag the poor snakes clear before.
+This common rattler has a necrotic venom rich in metalloproteinases.
+It’s a mammal eater, yet the California ground snake squirrel can take a fully fledged bite without convulsing and dying.
+Not only that, but the squirrel will often stand its ground, pummeling down furiously on the confused rattlesnake’s back, and even throwing pebbles in its face.
+Sometimes, the squirrel wins the battle after being bitten; researchers have had to drag the poor snakes clear before.

-The more rattlesnakes live in an area, the higher resistance the locals squirrels have.
-A 1987 study injected California ground squirrel blood serum into mice, and found that those from Sunol and Winters (rattlesnake dens) increased the mice’s resistance to the venom, transferring the shield across.
-Meanwhile, those from the Sierra Valley north of Truckee added no resistance, a rattlesnake-free zone.
-Neither did the serum of arctic ground squirrels from central Alaska.
+The more rattlesnakes live in an area, the higher resistance the local squirrels have.
+A 1987 study injected California ground squirrel serum into mice, and found that those from Sunol and Winters (both rattlesnake havens) increased the mice’s resistance to the venom, transferring the shield across.

 5 Honey badger